Mission, Vision, History

 The House of Business Administration

-The Faculty is a member of the EFMD global network of business schools and corporations dedicated to enhancing excellence in management education and development globally.
+The Business School is a member of the EFMD global network of business schools and corporations dedicated to enhancing excellence in management education and development globally.